greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 -   The `SELECT` command does not contain a set operation such as `UNION` or `INTERSECT`.
 -   The `SELECT` command does not contain a sub-query.

-Otherwise, table locking for a `SELECT` query that contains a locking clause behaves as if the Global Deadlock Detector is disabled.
+Otherwise, table locking for a `SELECT` query that contains a locking clause behaves as if the Global Deadlock Detector is deactivated.

 **Note:** The Global Deadlock Detector also affects the locking used by `DELETE` and `UPDATE` operations.
 By default, Greenplum Database acquires an `EXCLUSIVE` lock on tables for `DELETE` and `UPDATE` operations on heap tables.
 When the Global Deadlock Detector is enabled, the lock mode for `DELETE` and `UPDATE` operations on heap tables is `ROW EXCLUSIVE`.